This article was updated on July 17, 2018.

 Maybe you're seeing lower-than-average reviews from consumers about sales staff, but upon inspection discover that supply issues prevented or delayed product delivery, something the employee could do nothing about.
 Using people as a unique data identifier may help root out employees who aren't the best fit or have a negative impact across multiple departments.

-See some of the ways organizations are making the business case for people data to their stakeholders, check out the guide Proving the power of people data.
+See some of the ways organizations are making the business case for people data to their stakeholders in the guide Proving the power of people data.

 SIGN UP FOR THE SPARK NEWSLETTER